CoverProof

 TL;DR

-The Chief Compliance Officer carries the heaviest responsibility under Section 250.
-Your name is associated with the firm's compliance culture, and the FCA will look to you to demonstrate that your firm identified its exposure and acted.
-A CCO who can produce a timestamped, AI-powered gap analysis, a complete declaration cycle, and a signed board evidence pack — before the deadline — has met the standard.
-One who cannot faces personal and firm-level criminal risk.
-CoverProof automates the SM&CR gap analysis, zero-login declarations, and litigation-grade evidence pack generation that Chief Compliance Officers need to complete before the June 29, 2026 statutory deadline under Section 250 of the Crime and Policing Act 2026.
+The Chief Compliance Officer carries the heaviest responsibility for the firm's Section 250 governance response.
+Your name is associated with the firm's compliance culture, and a regulator or prosecutor will look for evidence that the firm identified its attribution-risk population and acted.
+A CCO who can produce a timestamped, documented gap analysis (output cross-referenced against the FCA register extract, structured output, audit trail persisted), a complete declaration cycle, and a signed board evidence pack has a stronger evidential record.
+One who cannot leaves the firm exposed to a weaker governance position.
+CoverProof automates the SM&CR gap analysis, zero-login declarations, and PDF/A-3B board evidence pack generation that Chief Compliance Officers need to complete before the June 29, 2026 statutory deadline under Section 250 of the Crime and Policing Act 2026.

 Your Section 250 obligations